 September Publishing is an independent publisher of an award-winning list of illustrated and non-fiction print and ebooks.
 Our focus is on titles that will expand readers’ worlds, either feeding their passionately held interests or inspiring new journeys in literature and art.

 We were founded in 2014 with a clear mission to be a fair-share publisher – an imprint determined to ensure authors received a decent share in the sales success of their books.
 We are also unusual in that we place creative collaboration high on our list of priorities and skills; determined always to work with the best creatives and consultants.
 The September team have always worked remotely, meaning a consistent team and a business whose profits are funnelled back into the books, not into expensive overheads.
 Over time we have worked with some of the best designers in the UK, developed fine new talent with our intern programme, and built careers and long-term publishing programmes with new literary writers, artists and subject experts.

-September has twice been awarded the BA Small Press of the Year Regional Award in 2020 and 2021, and in 2023 we were Highly Commended.
-In 2020 we were also nominated for the IPG Newcomer Award in 2020.
-In 2020 we were also a beneficiary of the Arts Council Culture Recovery Fund.
+September won a BA Small Press of the Year Regional Award in 2020 and 2021, and in 2023 we were Highly Commended.
+In 2020 we were also nominated for the IPG Newcomer Award and were a beneficiary of the Arts Council Culture Recovery Fund.
 We have published books with English Heritage and the Van Gogh Museum and sold rights to our titles in multiple languages and territories.
 In 2021 we are beginning a process of reviewing our carbon footprint and the sustainability of our practices and partnerships.

 Publisher and Founder